researchsetup/researchsetup.github.io/researchmodel.md

 * $P(evid)\approx 1$  meaning the evidence is blindingly obvious.

 {:.example}
 My first "solo" author paper arguably has elements of an LPU.
-[Shinobi](#) was a database data-layout optimization tool.
+[Shinobi](http://sirrice.github.io/files/papers/shinobi-icde11.pdf) was a database data-layout optimization tool.
 The idea is that indexes are useful for reading small amounts of data, but can slow down insert operations since the indexes need to be updated.
 Instead, it would partition the data in the table and dynamically add indexes for read-heavy partitions, and drop indexes if partitions became insert heavy.
 However, it only worked for geo-spatial data (e.g., checkins, car locations) and if access patterns were very predictable.
 Even though it beat baselines, it was kind of slow in absolute terms.
 In otherwords, $P(assum)$ was low, the improvements were not ground breaking ($$\sum_{o\in\mathbb{O}_p} o$$ was low), and the results were not entirely surprising ($P(evid)$ was high).
 <br/><br/>
 HOWEVER!
-It was still important to write as a training exercise for problem selection and developing skills so that $P(evid\|me)\approx 1$ in the future.
+It was important to write the paper as a training exercise for problem selection and developing skills so that $P(evid\|me)\approx 1$ in the future.